DistributedCafe/DistributedCafeProject/docs/dockerization.md

 Also, some of them have a list of the services they depend on and one or more volumes, depending on the starting image they use.

 The services dependencies are the following:
-* *mongo*: it has no dependencies since it's the first image that have to be built
+* *mongo*: it has no dependencies since it's the first image that has to be built
-* *server*: it depends on WarehouseService container, menu-service container and order-service container
+* *server*: it depends on warehouse-service container, menu-service container and order-service container
 * *warehouse-service, menu-service and order-service*: they depend on mongo container
 * *manager-application and customer-application*: they depends on server container

 We already built and published their images on Docker Hub, so the docker compose have just to pull them.

 ## Script
 We provide a script called *start.sh* that generates the shadowJar of *EmployeeApplication* and starts it.
-It also run the docker compose.
+It also runs the docker compose.
+It is required to have Docker Desktop and Java 17.